DFE-Digital/get-into-teaching-app/docs/content.md

 4. Click the plus button that appears on the change - this will stage the change
 5. Click 'sync changes'
 6. Commit the changes
+7. This will then open a pull request, you will need to fill in the details for this and click 'Create pull request'
+8. You can monitor pull requests and assign reviewers here https://github.com/DFE-Digital/get-into-teaching-app/pulls

 ## If you add something to the wrong branch